|

 A Canadian reader tells us, "You have to know that the Molson Family was famous in Canada and mainly in Montreal where they lived because they founded a brewery which was famous and still is.
 The also founded a bank and were the owner of the

 Canadien Hockey Club which was the home of celebrities like Maurice Richard.
-This club won the Stanley Club more than any other Club in the National Hockey League NHL).
-Montreal was renowned for its beer drinkers at such a point that Montreal was called "The city with a hundred churches and a thousand taverns. " In connection with dates, I guess that the young boy here is Percival Molson.
-I joined a short
+This club won the Stanley Club more than any other Club in the National Hockey League (NHL).
+Montreal was renowned for its beer drinkers at such a point that Montreal was called "The city with a hundred churches and a thousand taverns. " Our reader believes that in connection with dates that the young boy here is Percival Molson.
+We beliece that Percival born in 1880 would have been 20 years old when this photograph was taken.
+So we don't think it was Percival.
+Karen Molson has written a book about the family.

 Navigate the Boys' Historical Clothing Web Site: